-- SFU Robbie Burns Dinner – the SFU Pipe Band Organization hosted its annual dinner celebration in 2020 on Saturday, January 25th, at the Executive Plaza Hotel in Coquitlam.
+The SFU Pipe Band Organization hosted its annual dinner celebration in 2020 on January 25th at the Executive Plaza Hotel in Coquitlam.
 The event featured Haggis and other traditional Scottish foods, readings of poetry written by Robbie Burns, dancing, and performances by the SFU Pipe Band and Robert Malcolm Memorial Pipe Band.
 Tickets cost $80 and the event ran from 6:00 to 11:30 pm.

 Other Celtic-themed events that take place in the Lower Mainland include the following: